stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 data("ghg_pop_gdp")
 # Uncomment below if you'd like to browse the data a little
 #names(ghg_pop_gdp)
-#View(head(ghg_pop_gdp))
+#View(ghg_pop_gdp)

 reg_data <- ghg_pop_gdp
 ```

 # Refresher of fixed effects

-If it's been a while since you've thought about fixed effects, there are a few great videos by [Ben Lambert on youtube](https://www.youtube.com/@SpartacanUsuals) that will get you the intuition.
+If it's been a while since you've thought about fixed effects, there are a few great videos by [Ben Lambert on Youtube](https://www.youtube.com/@SpartacanUsuals) that will get you the intuition.
 His videos are the first I check out for econometrics concepts I've forgotten.

 I recommend the following: